-Coronal Mass Ejection (CME)
+Coronal Mass Ejections (CME)

 A coronal mass ejection (CME) is an explosive outburst of plasma from the Sun.
 The blast of a CME carries about a billion tons of material out from the Sun at very high speeds of hundreds of kilometers per second.

 A CME contains particle radiation (mostly protons and electrons) and powerful magnetic fields stronger than what is normally present in the solar wind.
 These blasts originate in magnetically disturbed regions of the Sun's upper atmosphere, or corona.
 Researchers monitor activity in the corona using coronagraphs, which block out the view of the bright solar disk and allow us to see what is happening in the solar atmosphere.

 CMEs are Common When the Sun is More Active